porsche-design-system/porsche-design-system/packages/components-js/src/components/form/text-field-wrapper/text-field-wrapper.code.md

 ## Slots

-Sometimes it's useful to be able to render markup (e.g. an anchor tag) for `label` or `message`.
+Sometimes it's useful to be able to render markup (e.g. an anchor tag) for `label`, `description` or `message`.
 Therefore a named slot can be used.
 Make sure **not** to define the corresponding property on the host element when a named slot is used (because a property definition is preferred over a named slot).
 For named slots only [phrasing content](https://developer.mozilla.org/en-US/docs/Web/Guide/HTML/Content_categories#Phrasing_content) is allowed.

 <Playground>
   <template>
     <p-text-field-wrapper state="error">
       <span slot="label">Some label with a <a href="https://designsystem.porsche.com">link</a>.</span>
+      <span slot="description">Some description with a <a href="https://designsystem.porsche.com">link</a>.</span>
       <input type="text" aria-invalid="true" name="some-name" placeholder="Some placeholder"/>
       <span slot="message">Some error message with a <a href="https://designsystem.porsche.com">link</a>.</span>
     </p-text-field-wrapper>